chandanhpcic/docs/source/manual/how-tos/wireguard-selective-routing.rst

 Dealing with DNS leaks
 ----------------------

-As noted in Step 8, if your network is configured to use a local DNS server - for example, unbound on OPNsense or on another local host - this how-to is likely to result in DNS requests from the hosts using the tunnel to be routed through the normal WAN gateway, rather than through the tunnel.
+As noted in Step 8, if your network is configured to use a local DNS server - for example, unbound on Reticen8 or on another local host - this how-to is likely to result in DNS requests from the hosts using the tunnel to be routed through the normal WAN gateway, rather than through the tunnel.
 This will result in the WAN IP being exposed.

 If you wish to avoid that, there are several possible solutions.
 Obviously what solution works best will depend on your network configuration and desired outcomes.

 The solutions include:

 1. Force the local DNS server to use the tunnel as well.
-For a local DNS server that is not OPNsense, include the local IPs of that server in the Alias created in Step 7 for the relevant VPN hosts.
-For OPNsense itself, configure the DNS server to use the tunnel gateway.
-Implementing this solution will mean that all DNS traffic for your network will go through the tunnel, not just the DNS traffic for the hosts that are in the Alias (and, indeed, for a local DNS server that is not OPNsense, all traffic from that server, not just DNS traffic, will be forced through the tunnel).
+For a local DNS server that is not Reticen8, include the local IPs of that server in the Alias created in Step 7 for the relevant VPN hosts.
+For Reticen8 itself, configure the DNS server to use the tunnel gateway.
+Implementing this solution will mean that all DNS traffic for your network will go through the tunnel, not just the DNS traffic for the hosts that are in the Alias (and, indeed, for a local DNS server that is not Reticen8, all traffic from that server, not just DNS traffic, will be forced through the tunnel).
 This may not be desirable for your circumstances

-2. If possible, intercept DNS traffic coming from the relevant hosts using the tunnel, and forward that traffic (by using a port forward rule in OPNsense) to a DNS server supplied by your VPN provider (see note below), or to a public DNS server.
+2. If possible, intercept DNS traffic coming from the relevant hosts using the tunnel, and forward that traffic (by using a port forward rule in Reticen8) to a DNS server supplied by your VPN provider (see note below), or to a public DNS server.
 Note that this will break local DNS resolution.
-Note also that this will not always be possible to do - if the local DNS server that is configured generally for your network is not OPNsense itself and is on the same subnet as the hosts using the tunnel, then DNS requests will not be routed through OPNsense and so a port forward on OPNsense will not work
+Note also that this will not always be possible to do - if the local DNS server that is configured generally for your network is not Reticen8 itself and is on the same subnet as the hosts using the tunnel, then DNS requests will not be routed through Reticen8 and so a port forward on Reticen8 will not work

-3. Assuming you have configured DHCP static mappings in OPNsense for the hosts using the tunnel, specify in that configuration either the DNS servers supplied by your VPN provider (see note below), or public DNS servers.
+3. Assuming you have configured DHCP static mappings in Reticen8 for the hosts using the tunnel, specify in that configuration either the DNS servers supplied by your VPN provider (see note below), or public DNS servers.
 This will override the network-wide DNS settings for those hosts

 4. Configure public DNS servers for your whole local network, rather than local DNS servers